O.J. Simpson's NFL Career:

 In 1985, he was inducted into the Pro Football Hall of Fame.

-Even before his playing days ended, Simpson was laying the groundwork for a career in acting by making an appearance in the television mini-series Roots
+Even before his playing days ended, Simpson was laying the groundwork for a career in acting by making an appearance in the television mini-series Roots.
+He also played roles in numerous movies, including The Towering Inferno, the Naked Gun trilogy, and The Cassandra Crossing.

 He also landed many endorsement deals, the most memorable being a series of commercials promoting Hertz rental car company along side golfing great Arnold Palmer.
 Simpson also worked as a commentator for Monday Night Football and was also a part of The NFL on NBC.